mreswick/Lab8_Starter/README.md

 # Lab 8 - Starter

+# Lab Info:
+This lab was completed individually by:
+Misha Reswick
+A15994771

 ## Q1:
 I would put my automated tests in the Recipe project development pipeline for answer 1), of within a Github action that runs whenever code is pushed.
 This is useful because you want to have a pipeline that you can feed code to which can then perform the